s311354/Louis/_posts/2022-04-09-Topological_Sort.md

     }
     return count == numCourse ? semester : -1;
 }</span></code></pre></div></details>
-The solution was inspired by [LeetCode Discuss][discuss2].
 The basic functions for caculating the all distinct solutions are as follows:
-- Iteral boys in a class to visit all of unmatched grils
++ Initialize all vertices with indegree 0
-- DFS traversal and invite the adjacent girls in a class
++ Create directed graph and update the indegree
-- If grid[i][j] == 1, then ith boy can invite the jth girl to the party
++ Parallel topological sorting and iterate through all the courses if indegree is zero then add it to queue
-- Recursively trying all possible pairs as we have to get maximum in result
++ Count how many courses will be finished and determine the minimum number of semesters needed to study all courses

 =========== To be continued…. ==========